fivetran/dbt_mixpanel/README.md

 ```

 ### Event Date Range
 Due to the typical volume of event data, you may want to limit this package's models to work with a more recent date range of your Mixpanel data.

 By default, the package will look at all events since 2010-01-01.
-To change the start date, add the following variable to your `dbt_project.yml` file:
+To change this start date, add the following variable to your `dbt_project.yml` file:

 ```yml
 # dbt_project.yml